RickStrahl/BlogPosts/2020-10/Creating-.NET-Project-Templates/CreatingNetProjectTemplates.md

 The actual template folder then contains a `.template.config` folder with a `template.json` file that contains the specific template's meta data.

 ### Creating the Folder Structure
 The best way to start is to create the folder structure.
-I'm going to go through this with my MarkdownMonster addin so the naming reflects that.
+To demonstrate, I'm going to go through this with my MarkdownMonster addin so the naming reflects that.

 At the top level create a folder that matches your template name - think of that as your 'solution' folder: A container for your template project.
 I used `MarkdownMonsterAddinTemplate` for the name.
-This folder only contains the `.csproj` file and optionally an icon that's linked with the NuGet package.
+This folder only contains the `.csproj` file and an optional icon for the NuGet package.

 ### The top level Container Project File
 Next we'll need to set up the container project file.
-This file is fairly generic and it's sole purpose is to act as a container for the NuGet package.
+This file is mostly generic and can just be copied as it with a few replacements.
+Its sole purpose is to act as a container of meta data for the NuGet package.
 This project doesn't have specific information about any of the contained templates.

 The content project is a standard SDK project with a `<PackageType>Template</PackageType>` and looks like this: